kazu-yamamoto/hs-sympo-2012/README.markdown

 1. Integration of QuickCheck and doctest
 1. Design Driven Development in Haskell
 1. Best Current Practice for Design, Documentation and Test in Haskell
-1. How we document Haskell code - Cherry-picking from Ruby and Python
+1. Behavior Driven Development in Haskell

 Author: Simon HENGEL and Kazuhiko YAMAMOTO